Chimpuk Hermitage Trekking Tour

 Stay overnight in Lhasa

 Drive to Samye Monastery from Lhasa along the famous Yarlung Tsang River.
-Have a glimpse of Yarlung Valley, of which is consider the cradle of Tibetan civilization.
+Have a glimpse of Yarlung Valley, which is considered the cradle of Tibetan civilization.

 Chimpuk Hermitage is a warren of caves northest of Samye that was once a meditation retreat for Guru Rinpoche.
 It is a popular day hike for travellers from Samye to Chimpuk which takes around 4 or 5 hours up, abt 7km.